janmatzek/gooddata-productivity-tools/docs/tools/WORKSPACE_MGMT.md

 # GD Workspace Management

-Tool which helps manage child workspace entities in an GoodData organization.
+Tool which helps manage child workspace entities in a GoodData organization.

 Workspaces can be created, updated, and deleted.
 This includes applying Workspace Data Filter values, when provided in input.